py-smart-gardena/hass-gardena-smart-system/README.md

 # Gardena Smart System Integration v2.0.0

-A modern Home Assistant integration for the Gardena Smart System, based on Gardena's v2 API.
+A **complete reimplementation** of the Home Assistant integration for the Gardena Smart System, based on Gardena's v2 API.

+## ⚠️ Important: Complete Reimplementation

+This is a **complete rewrite** of the Gardena Smart System integration.
+It is **strongly recommended** to:

+1. **Remove the existing integration** from Home Assistant
+2. **Restart Home Assistant**
+3. **Re-add the integration** with this new version

+This ensures a clean installation and prevents any conflicts between the old and new implementations.

+### Why a Complete Reimplementation?

+- **New API v2**: Uses Gardena's completely new API architecture
+- **Modern Framework**: Built using the latest Home Assistant integration patterns
+- **Improved Architecture**: Better state management and error handling
+- **Enhanced Features**: More reliable device detection and control

 ## 🚀 v2 New Features